 You want to take down notes of notable performers, but many of the blue team's shirts have no numbers.
 Only haircuts and boots provide distinguishing marks.

-Leaving the ground You've never been here before, and you weren't here today.
+The match ends, and you leave the ground and know instinctively that you've never been here before, and you weren't here today.
 No one was here.
 Even the betting websites deny the existence of this game.
 It didn't happen.

 With apologies to Edward Packard.